“Should I update my website’s content for SEO, and if so, which content?”

 3) Define target keywords

-Now that you have a prioritized list of pages that have lost traffic, it’s time to do some actual SEO and make sure that you have a defined keyword.
+Now that you have a prioritized list of pages that have lost traffic, it’s time to do some SEO and ensure you have a defined keyword.

-Scroll down to see keywords that have high volume that you are also within striking distance of.
+Scroll down to see keywords with high volume that you are also within striking distance of.
 Then decide if the keyword you want to rank for is the one you are currently most optimized towards in your:

 If not, you have some updating to do!
 But don’t do it yet before you’ve found all of your related keywords.